 To the right & on the page bottom you’ll see a “most recent posts list”.
 I also have a “Favorite Posts” page.
-There are Español (Spanish), Русский (Russian) , Česká (Czech), and 中文 (Chinese) versions of the blog as well – to try to spread its message of Hope and information to as many people around the world as possible.
+There are Español (Spanish), Русский (Russian) , Česká (Czech), Nederlands (Dutch) and 中文 (Chinese) versions of the blog as well via volunteer translators – to try to spread its message of Hope and information to as many people around the world as possible.
 Depending on the language, methods other than posting to a wordpress site are used for translation distribution – e.g. Wechat or Facebook – whatever is needed to reach the most people in the most efficient way.
 In terms of absolute numbers, via Wechat distribution of almost all of my translated English blog posts, my highest readership country in the world is actually China!

 If you want to read an “introduction post” (ironically via China) – it is here.
-I will be keeping an updated page called “The Latest” devoted to upcoming significant dates, tests, procedures etc. since I know many people are curious to know that info.
+I keep an updated page called “The Latest” devoted to upcoming significant dates, tests, procedures etc. since I know many people are curious to know that basic info.
 For the latest CRC scientific news and info I use twitter @CurrentIncurSci as well as my public Facebook account.
 My Wechat account is Tom_Marsilje.

-I believe strongly in patient advocacy and am a 2016 national spokesperson for early onset CRC via the national patient advocacy organization the Colon Club.
+I believe strongly in patient advocacy and was a 2016 national spokesperson for early onset CRC via the national patient advocacy organization the Colon Club.
 With advocacy goals in mind, I write a regular column for the Philadelphia Inquirer newspaper focused on Stage IV cancer life and issues.
 I also currently write a regular science column for the national CRC patient advocacy organization Fight Colorectal Cancer called “The Currently Incurable Scientist“.
 It explains the science of experimental therapies currently in clinical trials for CRC in layperson’s terms – once again with a goal to be a unique bridge between my intertwined worlds of cancer patient-scientist-advocate.
 Finally, I currently represent colorectal cancer on The Cancer Research Institute’s (the world’s oldest & largest immunotherapy advocacy group) patient portal website “The Answer to Cancer” to help spread awareness of immunotherapies, one of my most passionate causes.
 I work for Novartis but all my writings & activities on the web and on social media, here and in all other public formats are purely my own private opinions.